zachflower/KoolKubernetes/cicd/gitops-stack/README.md

 ![circleci-project](images/circleci-setupproject.png)
 2. CircleCI offers a variety of config templates.
 Just select **Node** and click on **Start Building**
 ![circleci-startbuilding](images/circleci-startbuilding.png)
 3. In the cloned repo you will find an example config file so you can select **Add Manually** and copy `KoolKubernetes/cicd/gitops-stack/.circleci` with its contents to the root of your repository.
 You do have to update the `.circleci/config.yml` with your Docker repo details.
-Once added you can click on **Start Building**
+There is also an example dockerfile that you can put in the root of your repo.
+Once both files are added to your repo you can click on **Start Building**
 ![circleci-addconfig](images/circleci-addconfig.png)
 ![circleci-startbuilding2](images/circleci-startbuilding2.png)